 Rabies immunization is recommended for all travelers staying for more than four weeks, traveling to remote, rural areas, or expecting exposure to animals.
 Even in urban areas dogs may have rabies.
 Bites and scratches from dogs, bats or other mammals should immediately be cleaned with soap and water and checked by a medical provider to determine if additional rabies immunization is warranted.

 Polio is circulating in nations in the region and immunization (adequate primary series and single adult booster dose) is recommended for aid, refugee, and health care workers only.
 You can find further information about polio and recommended precautions for those traveling to South Sudan on the CDC website.

 Diarrheal illness is very common among travelers even in large cities and luxury accommodations.
 Travelers can diminish diarrhea risk through scrupulous washing of hands and use of hand sanitizers, especially before food preparation and eating.
 The greatest risk of traveler’s diarrhea is from contaminated food.
 Choose foods and beverages carefully to lower your risk, and drink only beverages from factory-sealed containers, and avoid ice (because it may have been made from unclean water).

 Tuberculosis is more than 20 times more common in South Sudan than in the United States.
-Those planning on staying in South Sudan longer than a month should consider tuberculin skin testing before travel and then again 6-12 weeks after returning from South Sudan.
+Those planning on staying in South Sudan longer than a month should consider tuberculin skin testing before travel and then again six to twelve weeks after returning from South Sudan.

 You can find good information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.